dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 temp_in_c = (temp_in_f - 32) * (5 / 9)
 ```

-Write a program that can read an **integer** number of degrees Fahrenheit from the terminal and report the corresponding number of degrees Celcius.
+Write a program that can read a decimal number of degrees Fahrenheit from the terminal and report the corresponding number of degrees Celcius.
 Output your results to **one decimal place**.

 Tip: